waylad/create-tezos-dapp/packages/eslint-config-react-app/README.md

 }
 ```

-However, if you are using [Create React App](https://github.com/waylad/create-tezos-dapp) and have not ejected, any additional rules will only be displayed in the [IDE integrations](https://facebook.github.io/create-tezos-dapp/docs/setting-up-your-editor#displaying-lint-output-in-the-editor), but not in the browser or the terminal.
+However, if you are using [Create Tezos Dapp](https://github.com/waylad/create-tezos-dapp) and have not ejected, any additional rules will only be displayed in the [IDE integrations](https://waylad.github.io/create-tezos-dapp/docs/setting-up-your-editor#displaying-lint-output-in-the-editor), but not in the browser or the terminal.